Trail descriptions in and around the San Francisco Bay Area

 Route 9

-A road ride.
-This is as pure as a climb gets.
-Nothing but 7 miles of climbing.
+This is about as pure as a road climb gets.
+Nothing but 7 miles of climbing, followed by the descent of the same.

 Fun